Born2Root/HitStar/README.md

 - Install the Android .apk on your phone.
 - Download the music on your phone or server
 - confire in the path to the music in the Apps settings
 - Start playing!

 ## How to play

-Refer [the original game rules][howplay] for how to play the game itself.
+Refer [the original game rules]([howplay](https://hitstergame.com/en-us/how-to-play/)) for how to play the game itself.
 You do not need to connect Spotify.
-Scanning a QR code will open the track in your browser.
-Most browsers will auto-play the track.
+Scanning a QR-Code from one of the cards with the mobiel app will automatically play the song.

 Here is a short rundown of how to play:
 * Everyone receives a hit card at the beginning of a game.
 A hit contains information about a song, containing its title, the artist and year when it was released.